Culture & History Links

 Christmas Day (Boże Narodzenie)

 The Christmas Day, called the first holiday by the Poles, is spent with family at home.
 There is no visiting, no cleaning, no cooking on that day, only previously cooked food is heated.
+While many people in the U.S. spend a great deal of time on Christmas Day cooking in their kitchens, Polish families spend the day together.

 Elaborate Nativity Scenes in Poland [Click Here]